Shrek Swamp Kart Speedway: Development and release

 Developer Prolific Publishing was based in Burbank, California.
 Shrek Swamp Kart Speedway was released on March 19, 2002.

 Reception

 Shrek Swamp Kart Speedway received generally “below average” reviews.
-Shrek Swamp Kart Speedway received a 27% from Metacritic.
-Furthermore, it received a 3/10 from IGN's Craig Harris who called the game a “awful Game Boy Advance fairytale” and goes onto to further say that the game was underdeveloped and just another Mario Kart clone.
+The game holds an average of 27% on review aggregator Metacritic.
+In 2002 Pocket Gamer gave the game a 1/10 for its "boring and cliched beyond belief" gameplay, "choppy scrolling" and "very sloppy" graphics, and three years later cited the game as an example of a "spectacularly bad" kart racer for the Game Boy Advance.
+Furthermore, it received a 3/10 from IGNs Craig Harris who called the game an “awful Game Boy Advance fairytale” and goes onto to further say that the game was underdeveloped and just another Mario Kart clone.